jonocodes/awesome-keyboards/marp-slides.md

 ![bg](./media/Remington_2_typewriter_keyboard-lines.jpg)

 <!--
-Staggering was necessarry for typewriters.
+Staggering was necessary for typewriters.

 Notice how left and right stagger are not equal.
-This makes travel inconsistant.
+This makes travel inconsistent.
 -->

 ---